Uses Chipotle Honey

 The enchilada sauce is made first, and can even be done the day before and kept in the fridge, to reduce the cooking time spent on the day!
 It’s a lovely rich vegetable sauce, hearty and warming for the winter.
 Our Chipotle Paste gives it that all important smoky and Mexican flavour we love.

 Our NEW Cantina Beans have been used as the main filling for this recipe, alongside lots of veggies and grated mozzarella.
-Everything is then assembled inside our Soft Wheat Street Tacos and your homemade enchilada sauce poured on top.
+Everything is then assembled inside our Soft Wheat Soft Taco Wraps and your homemade enchilada sauce poured on top.
 Finally the dish is baked in the oven until bubbling, oozing and simply mouth-watering!
 It’s an extremely moreish vegetarian dish that meat-lovers will also adore, therefore great for whipping out of the oven for your loved ones.

 If you love enchiladas, be sure to check out our other enchilada recipes for further inspiration.
 They go well served alongside a nice crispy green salad.
 Or for further inspiration check out our Mexican side dishes.

 - To make the sauce (you could make this in advance and keep in the fridge), preheat the oven to 150°C. Half the peppers, aubergine and onion and roast with a little olive oil, salt & pepper until nicely softened.
 This should take around 1.5 hours.
 For the last 30 minutes, add the garlic cloves.

 - Remove from the oven and add the chopped tomatoes, tomato puree, Gran Luchito Smoked Chipotle Paste, red wine vinegar, cumin and oregano.
 Add everything to a food processor and blend until smooth.
 Adjust seasoning as you like.